Kota

 • Back to Work Family Dividend

-The provision of these entitlements may exclude you from receiving a dependant increase on your Paternity Benefit.
+The provision of these entitlements may exclude employees from receiving a dependant increase on their Paternity Benefit.

-You may only be entitled to half-rate Paternity Benefit if you are on these social welfare payments:
+Moreover, employees may only be entitled to half-rate Paternity Benefit if they are receiving any of these social welfare payments:

 • Widower's and Surviving Civil Partner's (Contributory) Pension